 “Populus will be a stunning architectural landmark that will forever alter Denver’s skyline and contribute to the architectural legacy of the entire Mountain West.”

-Award-winning landscape architecture firm Superbloom, launched last year by Principals and Co-Founders Stacy Passmore and Diane Lipovsky, is leading the design of the Populus Hotel green roof in downtown Denver, which broke ground last month.
-Working with project architect Studio Gang and developer Urban Villages, Superbloom brings their commitment to community and ecology to the design and planning of the hotel’s green roof, restaurant terrace and streetscapes.
+Superbloom is leading the design of the Populus Hotel green roof in downtown Denver, which broke ground in 2022.
+Working with project architect Studio Gang and developer Urban Villages, Superbloom brings a commitment to community and ecology to the design and planning of the hotel’s green roof, restaurant terrace and streetscapes.